jahangir842/devops/azure_devops/brian-training-notes/day-2-delete-a-swim-lane-from-a-task-board.md

 > "I manage swimlanes in the **Board Settings**.
 > I go to the **Gear icon** at the top right, select the **Swimlanes** tab, and add a new lane—typically an 'Expedite' lane for urgent production issues.
-> To delete one, I just use the trash icon in that same menu.
+> To delete one, I use the trash icon in that same menu.
 I use these lanes to give visual priority to critical work items so the team knows what to pick up first."